 The state's fiscal 2015 audit was released in May following a delay due to allegations of misstatements in the Massachusetts Bay Transit Authority's (MBTA) Retirement Fund financial reports that were later cleared.
 Audited results reflect a year-end Stabilization Fund balance of \$1.25 billion, equivalent to the year-end balance in fiscal 2014.
-The GAAP fund balance as a percent of operating revenues is 7.8%.
+The GAAP fund balance as a percent of operating revenues was 7.8%.

 The fiscal 2016 enacted budget was based on a consensus tax revenue forecast of \$25.6 billion, representing 3.2% growth over fiscal 2015.
 The budget increased spending by 3% over fiscal 2015 and includes one-time resources of approximately \$600 million, or 1.6% of proposed spending of \$38.1 billion.
 Spending increases are mainly attributed to Medicaid, K-12 school aid, other local aid and transportation.
 In January 2016 the state announced a budget shortfall of \$320 million or a modest 0.01% of total budgeted expenditures and other uses.
 The state revised its tax revenue estimate to \$25.8 billion while the Governor reduced expenditures by \$49 million and implemented non-tax revenue solutions of \$56 million.
-After a \$48 million positive variance in January tax revenues, the state estimates the fiscal 2016 budget is in substantial balance.
+Fiscal 2016 total tax revenue was approximately \$484 million below revised benchmarks.
+The Executive Office for Administration and Finance took actions to address tax revenue shortfalls and the commonwealth reported no transfer from reserves.